 As Huizinga pointed out in 1938, playing is both by definition non-serious and yet requires serious attention.
 Games develop a structured form from play, yet maintain their existence as activities set apart from normal everyday life.
 In such ‘magic circles’ we can experiment with different rules and norms, safe from ‘real’ consequences yet resulting in serious effects.

 According to Argyris and Schön, our approaches to action in the world are made up of patterns of what we say and patterns of what we do.
 These two sets of patterns often have some relationship but are not fully aligned.
 Yet we might not be fully aware of the differences!
-General play can help develop better self-awareness of our theories-in-use or patterns of action in order to identify routes for action.
+General play with structured reflection can help develop better self-awareness of our theories-in-use or patterns of action in order to identify routes for action.
 Encouraging playfulness can also help build resilience against change, great for organisations in fast-paced environments.

 Specific skill training

-A wide range of contemporary games focus on a specific theme, such as espionage, ecology, pathogen outbreak, or even management of specific businesses and public services.
-Specific gamification products and marketing also often rely on this type of learning.
-Games with a highly developed and accurate theme offer participants the opportunity to expand their knowledge of that particular subject matter.
+A wide range of games focus on a specific theme, such as espionage, ecology, pathogen outbreak, or even management of specific businesses and public services.
+Specific gamification products and marketing rely on this type of learning.
+Selecting games with a highly developed and accurate theme offer participants the opportunity to expand their knowledge of that particular subject matter.

 What games should I play and do I need a facilitator?